L061N/Login-custom-overlays/README.md

 ### 2) Install benofficial2's Official Overlays

 [Download benofficial2's Official Overlays](https://github.com/fixfactory/bo2-official-overlays/releases) from the releases page and run the installer.
 You will be able to choose which overlays you wish to install.
 Comes with an uninstaller.
+If you are updating from an older version, simply run the installer to install over.
+Your layouts and configuration options will persist.

 ### 3) Launch SimHub and enable benofficial2 plugin